INTRODUCTION

 Oleic Acid contributes to the oil's ability to keep skin and hair soft, supple, and vibrant.
 It encourages the growth of healthier, more robust hair and can help reduce signs of aging and support scalp health.

-α-Linolenic Acid is valued for its anti-inflammatory effects, aiding in managing joint discomfort and enhancing flexibility.
-As an Omega-3 fatty acid, it is crucial for overall health.
+Linolenic Acid is valued for its anti-inflammatory effects, aiding in managing joint discomfort and enhancing flexibility.
+As an omega-3 fatty acid, it is crucial for overall health.

 Palmitic Acid offers emollient properties, softening hair without leaving any residue and is one of the most prevalent saturated fatty acids found in nature.